Máenmag: Notable natives

-In 581, the Annals of the Four Masters records the death of "Aedh mac Suibhne, toiseach Maonmuighe"/"Aedh, son of Suibhne, chief of Maenmagh".
+In 581, the Annals of the Four Masters records the death of "Aedh mac Suibhne, toiseach Maonmuighe" (Aedh, son of Suibhne, chief of Máenmag).
 In 801, the Annals of Ulster records the deaths of Cathrannach mac Cathal of Maenmag, and the anchorite Ninnid.
 In 803, there was A skirmish between the Soghain and the sept of Maenmag, in which many were slain.

 Neide mac Onchu mac Finnlugh was described as the Cú Chulainn of the Conmaicne in an account of the battle of Ardrahan, which took place sometime about 800.

 Fearghal mac Catharnach, Lord of Loch Riach, died 821/823.

-Cétadach, 31st Abbot of Clonmacnoise (died 848), was a native of Máenmaige.
+Cétadach, 31st Abbot of Clonmacnoise (died 848), was a native of Máenmag.

 Cormac mac Ceithearnach, ruler and cleric, died 881.

-Conchobar Maenmaige Ua Cellaigh, King of Uí Maine (died 1180) and his foster-son, Conchobar Maenmaige Ua Conchobair, King of Connacht (1186-1189) both spent their childhood in Máenmaige.
+Conchobar Maenmaige Ua Cellaigh, King of Uí Maine (died 1180) and his foster-son, Conchobar Maenmaige Ua Conchobair, King of Connacht (1186-1189) both spent their childhood in Máenmag.

 Seán Ó Maolalaidh (fl.
 1419–1480) was Chief of the Name and the last Ó Maolalaidh chief to reside in the area.